March 25, 2021 9 min read

 Why is live streaming so valuable for your marketing?

-Social media and YouTube are where most people spend a lot of their spare time these days, and the rule of marketing is to be visible where most of your potential clients hang out.
+and are where most people spend a lot of their spare time these days, and the rule of marketing is to be visible where most of your potential clients hang out.
 However, merely having a passive presence on those platforms doesn’t create desired results. and live streaming takes this connection to another level.

 The way we build our trust with another person is by observing them, and relying largely on our gut feeling when evaluating the potential level of danger or trust at hand.
 There is an almost instant attraction or a complete lack of it.
 The first helps us build our audience, and the latter repels the ones who do not care.
 In a world of seven billion people, this means we can build a massive audience filled with people who are genuinely pulled towards us — with just one condition….